DouglasUrner/GDP2/units/1/assignments/U1.1-pong-in-unity/b-build/level-1/tutorial-1.md

 1. Test
 1. Adjust Rigidbody2D settings
    - Set gravity to 0

+## 6: The Paddle Script
+There are a number of ways to create a script.

+Rules for naming scripts:
+* Capitalize the file name.
+* No spaces.
+* Check that the file name **exactly** matches the class name.

 1. Create Paddle script
-   - Make sure it is in Script folder
+   - Make sure it is in Script folder - or move it there.
 1. Attach the script to the Paddle prefab.

 ## 6: Ball